Rajka: History

 Rajka was established before the 13th century.
 According to the Hungarian Royal Treasury (Magyar Királyi Kincstár) it was an ethnic German settlement in Hungary, called Rackendorf in 1495.
 In the 18th century it was a market town (mezőváros) in Moson County.
 The Jewish community was forcibly deported in 1944.
 After the Soviet occupation of Hungary in 1946, 859 German civilians were expelled from Rajka.
 They were replaced by ethnic Hungarians expelled from Czechoslovakia.

 Population

 Mayor Vince Kiss spoke in 2012 of 1,000 Slovak citizens living in Rajka and making up one-third of the population.
 Most of these are ethnic Slovaks, but a significant proportion are ethnic Hungarian citizens of Slovakia or conversant with the Hungarian language.
 These Slovak citizens form a fragmented, dormitory community of people working or studying in Bratislava, the Slovak capital, and commuting there every day.

 According to the 2011 census, however, the population of Rajka was 2,758, of whom 1,938 (70.3%) declared themselves Hungarians, 535 (19.4%) Slovaks and 284 (10.3%) Germans by ethnicity.

+According to the 2022 census, Slovaks made up a plurality, and of the population of Rajka was 5,224, with 1,943 (32.7%) Hungarians, 3,302 (63.2%) Slovaks and 157 (3%) Germans by ethnicity.
+Note: The percentages may exceed 100% as individuals in Hungary are allowed to declare multiple nationalities in the census.